edgecomllc/eupf/docs/install.md

    ```bash
    sudo docker compose logs free5gc-smf
    ```
-0. Before running UE emulator you have to register UE in the free5GC Web Console:
+0. Before running UE emulator you have to register UE in 5G core network using web console:
    - Type `localhost:5000/#/` in the address bar of your browser.
     - Username: admin Password: free5gc
     - In the console click on "Subscribers" section.
 In that section click on "New Subcriber" button.
-   - Change deafult IMSI to `208930000000001`.
+   - IMSI have to be the same as in UE config.
    - Click "Submit" button.
 0. The command that launches UE emulator has to be executed inside of ueransim container:
    ```bash